aaron-grau/curic/javascript/readings/rails-api.md

 **endpoints**.

-This setup will let us write client-side Javascript that utilizes our endpoints to render our UI by dynamically requesting, posting, and displaying server information.
+This setup will let us write client-side Javascript that utilizes our endpoints to render our UI dynamically by requesting, posting, and displaying server information as it executes.

 ## Example